 1 Chronicles 2:18-4:4, Acts 24:1-27, Psalms 4:1-8, Proverbs 18:16-18

-If you want to partner with the Daily Audio Bible, you can do that dailyaudiobible.com.
-There is a link on the homepage.
-Thank you, thank you profoundly for your partnership as we move through the summer.
+If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com.
+There is a link that lives on the homepage.
+I thank you with all of my heart for your partnership.
 If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.

 And, as always, if you have a prayer request or encouragement, you can hit Hotline button in the app, which is the little red button at the top or you can dial 877-942-4253.

 And that’s it for today.
 I’m Brian I love you and I’ll be waiting for you here tomorrow.